ICE Discusses the MAVNI Program

 Dallas, Texas 75254

-Visa Bulletin For December 2013 Number 63 Volume IX Washington, D.C.
-A. STATUTORY NUMBERS 1.
-This bulletin summarizes the availability of immigrant numbers during December.
-Consular officers are required to report to the Department of State documentarily qualified applicants for numerically limited visas; U.S. Citizenship and Immigration Services in the Department of Homeland Security reports applicants for adjustment of […]
+Visa Bulletin For April 2014 Number 67 Volume IX Washington, D.C A. STATUTORY NUMBERS 1.
+This bulletin summarizes the availability of immigrant numbers during April.
+Consular officers are required to report to the Department of State documentarily qualified applicants for numerically limited visas; U.S. Citizenship and Immigration Services in the Department of Homeland Security reports applicants for […]